-We had a great variety of student activities to choose from this year!
-Each student experienced three of the below activities during their day:
+We had a wonderful variety of activities for the students to choose from this year!
+The students broke into six groups, which rotated through three of the activities listed below during their day:

 Parent & Educator Sessions

 During the Design Your World STEM conference, three Parent-Educator panels were held: a young engineers session (Voices from the Field – What’s Really Out there?), an engineering collegiate session (What’s Next?
 Collegiates Share Their Paths), and an engineering campus tour, hosted by SMU engineering students.
 Each panel had content aimed for parents and educators to aid in their students’ STEM education and motivation.